intval/phpguide/Readme.md

 - Update `dbconnection.php` with your database connection info

-- Adjust the path to the framework directory in `localize.php`
+- Adjust the path to the framework directory in `local_config.php`

 - If you want facebook connect -> create facebook application, *copy * `services.example.php` and rename into `services.php` change the appid & appsecret to those of your application and you are good to go.